bliu104/PokeGame/README.md

 MVP:<br/>

-1. used axolis to grab data from the PokeAPI/<br/>
+1. used axios to grab data from the PokeAPI/<br/>
 2. PokeAPI to grab the Pokemon and the moveset for each Pokemon.<br/>
 3. Created user and Opponent Pokemon API calls while nesting another API call to get the moveset for that Pokemon<br/>
 4. Relationally compared the moveset API data with the Pokemon API data to get move specific to that Pokemon<br/>